Community for Understanding and Hope

 Co-sponsored by CFUH and the Kirkwood Public Library.
 Our goal is to build friendships, increase our awareness and enjoy each other.

-The book for discussion is American Tapestry: The Story of Black, White, and Multiracial Ancestors of Michelle Obama by Rachel L. Swarns.
-Joy Weese Moll is the discussion leader.Click here for a list of the books we have scheduled to read during the coming year.
+The book for discussion is Before the Mayflower: A History of Black America (Chapters 8-15) by Lerone Bennett, Jr. Joy Weese Moll is the discussion leader.Click here for a list of the books we have scheduled to read during the coming year.

 The City Council of the City of Kirkwood has passed a proposal, initiated by the Human Rights Commission, to end discrimination against gays and lesbians.
 2012 Annual Report of the Human RIghts Commission